Polanas/ECS/README.md

 ```

 ### Entities
-Entites are simple indices.
-What each entity is is determined by their components.
+Each entity is a unique ID, which is associated with a set of components.
 ```cs
 //creating an entity
 Entity entity = world.AddEntity();